ENOCKact/Linear-regression/LRM.md

 ![](LRM_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-Most of the Audi models runs with engine size from 1 to 3, 2 taking the highest proportion as shown above.
+Most of the Audi models run with engine sizes from 1 to 3, 2 taking the highest proportion as shown above.

 ``` r